AntoniBLopez/Online-Store-Project-Express.js/README.md

 # 🏪 Online Store Project
-This is an online store project made with REST API using Express.js
+This is an online store project part made with REST API using Express.js

 #### Project finished, concepts learned, we continue :v: